 On wellness while living in a city: Oh man.
 Sleep, sweat, stillness.
 Delhi is particularly sooty and chaotic and when I struggle with it proper rest, proper solitude and proper sweaty workouts go a long way toward helping me find stillness in the madness.
 Oh, also weekly acupuncture has helped me sleep deeper than ever before.

 On love and kindness: All day, every day.
 I’m learning to be kinder, I wasn’t always.
-I’ve always been quite sensitive, but that is, I realise now, a self-preservation thing.
+I’ve always been quite sensitive, but that is, I realize now a self-preservation thing.
 I’m learning to turn that sensitivity outwards.
-As women we are so connected to our bodies, and they’re a vessel for so much, and I’m trying to fill that vessel with good things, kind things.
+As women, we are so connected to our bodies, and they’re a vessel for so much, and I’m trying to fill that vessel with good things, kind things.

 Vandana wears Shop Lune jewellery: Mama Crescent studs with the Meaning quartz necklace and Horn necklace in gold tone in the look with the green dress; the Baroque Wave pearl hoops and the Rainbow necklace with pearls with the white blouse and an assortment of Mie rings.